 If wine isn’t your thing, you’ll also discover a dozen excellent craft beverage producers including a brewery named NY’s craft brewery of the year and others with award-wining brews.
 There’s a distiller whose latest gin was recently called out in Forbes for being one of the “Best Gins of 2022” and another whose “Middle Finger Moonshine” was named American Distilling Institute’s Best in Category in 2021.
 The latter even offers a distilling class if that’s your thing.

-Be sure to download the free Craft Your Adventure app for suggested itinerary ideas, as well as information about nearby producers
+Be sure to download the free Explore Steuben app for suggested itinerary ideas, and use the map feature for information about nearby producers.

 Music